 Permanent life insurance stays in force until the very end of your life.
 It sounds better, but it’s a lot more expensive because it covers you indefinitely.
 It’s also possible to use certain kinds of permanent insurance policies to invest money, although the guaranteed returns aren’t.

-One red flag is that permanent life insurance is unnecessarily complicated.
+One red flag is that permanent life insurance, which is the umbrella term for both whole life and universal policies, is unnecessarily complicated.
 It may not deliver the best financial return for the price paid.
-Investments and life insurance are both fantastic… not in the same policy.
+Investments and life insurance are both fantastic, but not in the same policy.
+Learn more about what life insurance is or how term life compares to whole life insurance.

 This one is one of the most important insurance terms and related concepts worth knowing because some people do this without realizing it.
 Material misrepresentation happens when details on your insurance policy are incorrect.
 These details could include: